levimastrud/spike/INSTRUCTIONS.md

 This view is completed already!
 It displays all of the movies in the movie database.

-- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.
+- TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie. [ DONE ]

 ### Details Page